 Some clouds, such as lenticular and stratus clouds, form when wind blows into the side of a mountain range or other terrain and is forced upward, higher in the atmosphere.
-The side of the mountains that the wind blows towards is called the windward side.
-The side of the mountains where the wind blows away is called the leeward side.
-This can also happen without a dramatic mountain range, just when air travels over land that slopes upward and is forced to rise.
+This process can also happen without a dramatic mountain range, just when air travels over land that slopes upward and is forced to rise.
 The air cools as it rises, and eventually clouds form.
-Other types of clouds, such as cumulus clouds, form above mountains too as air is warmed at the ground and rises.
+Other types of clouds, such as cumulus clouds, can also form above mountains too as air is warmed at the ground and rises.

 Clouds also form when air is forced upward at areas of low pressure.
-Winds meet at the center of the low pressure system and have nowhere to go but up.
-All types of clouds are formed by these processes, especially altocumulus, altostratus, cirrocumulus, stratocumulus, or stratus clouds.
+Winds meet at the center of a low-pressure system and have nowhere to go but up.
+All types of clouds are formed by these processes, especially altocumulus, altostratus, cirrocumulus, stratocumulus, and stratus clouds.

 Weather fronts, where two large masses of air collide at the Earth’s surface, also form clouds by causing air to rise.

-- At a warm front, where a warm air mass slides above a cold air mass, the warm air is pushed upward forming many different types of clouds – from low stratus clouds to midlevel altocumulus and altostratus clouds, to high cirrus, cirrocumulus and cirrostratus clouds.
+- At a warm front, where a warm air mass slides over a cold air mass, the warm air is pushed upward forming many different types of clouds, from low stratus clouds to midlevel altocumulus and altostratus clouds, to high cirrus, cirrocumulus and cirrostratus clouds.
 Clouds that produce rain like nimbostratus and cumulonimbus are also common at warm fronts.